galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 >    > 5.
 Visualize
 >    > 6.
 Click on {% icon tip %} `save this visualization`if you are willing to keep it
 >
-> ⚠️ Please note that it is possible to show the occurences of more than one species on a single chart.
+> ⚠️ Please note that it is possible to show the occurrences of more than one species on a single chart.
 If you are interested in doing so, you should click here : [Various species chart explanations](https://github.com/Claraurf/training-material/blob/ecology/topics/ecology/tutorials/regionalGAM/Multispecies_tutorial.md#variousoccurencesonasinglechartexplanations)

->
->
-> ### Abundance per year and per site
+> ###  <a name="Abundanceindex"></a>Abundance per year and per site

 This will allow you to create a file showing the abundance per year of a chosen species in a certain site.
 Based on this file you will then learn how to represent this abundance on a chart.
 >